CPU Instructions

 Execution cycle

-Instruction is executed by the CU.
+CU executes the instruction.
 CPU generates the signal for its internal circuits to carry out the operation.
 Depends on the operation.